theocularman/RGBcom/README.md

  Arduino RGB Controller with Terminal

 ## Intro
- This Project is the start of an arduino based, *dumb* RGB strip controller useing PWM.
+ This Project is the start of an arduino based, *dumb* RGB strip controller using PWM.
  None of that fancy addressable stuff here kids.

  My hope is to replace my existing RGB LED controller.
 I'm tired of useing the chintzy remote,